 1. Carefully read the SOP and be sure you understand what the procedure requires your company to do

 2. If there are conflicts between the SOP and company practice, they must be resolved.
-If your company is not doing an activity described in the SOP it must start.
-If your company is doing something different, it must be decided if current company procedure is in FDA compliance.
+If your company is not conducting an activity described in the SOP it must start.
+If your company is doing something different than what is described in the SOP, it must be decided if current company procedure is in FDA compliance.
 If compliant, the SOP may be modified to conform to your practice.

-3. Determine if responsibilities are assigned to the correct functional groups.
-If not, change titles in the SOP.
+3. Determine if the responsibilities listed in the SOP are assigned to the correct functional groups.
+If not, change the titles in the SOP.

 5.Before approval the SOP should undergo a "dry run" to be sure the procedure can be followed.
 Just reading the SOP is not adequate.

-6. SOP should be approved by appropriate management.
-Approval should be in writing on the SOP original.
+6. The SOP should be approved by appropriate management.
+SOP Approval should be in writing.

-7. Official numbered copies should be distributed to all affected groups and a log kept by Quality Assurance.
-Copies should be readily accessible to all affected personnel and they should all know the location of the copy.
-FDA will definitely ask personnel if they know where their referral copy is kept.
-Electronic systems are helpful here.
+7. Official numbered SOP copies should be distributed to all affected groups and a log kept by Quality Assurance.
+SOP copies should be readily accessible to all affected personnel and they should all know the location of the SOP copy.
+FDA will definitely ask personnel if they know where their SOP referral copy is kept.
+Electronic systems for control of the SOP are helpful here.

-9. Several months following implementation an audit should be conducted to assure personnel understand the SOP and are following the SOP to the letter.
+9. Several months following implementation of the SOP an audit should be conducted to assure personnel understand the medical device SOP and are following the SOP to the letter.
 If discrepancies are found and the deviation is determined to be more appropriate, the SOP may need to be revised following a document revision procedure which includes management approval.